mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > Under the blue sky, in the bright sunlight, you don’t have to point out this and that anymore; but the causal conditions of time and season still require you to give the medicine in accordance with the disease.
 But tell me, is it better to let go, or is it better to hold still?
 To test, I cite this: look!

 This pointer is divided into three sections: “Under the blue sky, in the bright sunlight, you don’t have to point out this and that anymore;” – that is one point. “... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.”
 That is the second point.
 “But tell me, is it better to let go, or is it better to hold still?
 To test, I cite this: look!”
-[That’s the third.]
+[That is the third.]

 ##### 42:12